fastoch/Deploy-via-Docker-Stack/README.md

 ### The "deploy" job

-In this "deploy" job, you'll notice that I'm defining the build-and-push step in the "needs" field.
+In this "deploy" job, you'll notice that we're defining the build-and-push step in the "needs" field.
+Which means it's required pass in order for this job to run.
 ```yaml
 deploy:
   runs-on: ubuntu-latest